Payment plans allow your customers to agree to make installment payments to you within a specified timeframe.

 Instead of the normal payment screen the customer will see the payment plan.
 After reviewing the payment plan they will click Approve.

-- Finally, they will need to connect a payment source to pay for the payment plan.
+- Finally, they will need to add payment information to pay for the payment plan.

-Please Note: AutoPay for the invoice will be enabled now that your customer has approved the payment plan and connected a payment source.
+Please Note: AutoPay for the invoice will be enabled now that your customer has approved the payment plan and payment information on file.
 Invoiced will then automatically collect the correct amount from your customer as each installment becomes due.

 As with all AutoPay invoices, you can manually trigger a collection attempt before Invoiced does automatically performs collection.
 When a payment plan is attached, then instead of collecting the full invoice balance, Invoiced will only collect the amount of the next installment.
 This might be useful if your customer wants the next installment to be collected a few days earlier.